 Surgical repair of the odontoid process, or dens, fractures are often an immediate necessity.
 Type I fractures are extremely rare and are usually stable, not needing any surgical fixation.
 Type II fractures, however, are unstable and need stabilization either by external fixation education and immobilization or internal fixation.
 Without surgical stabilization, the potential risk of nonunion with non-surgical intervention.
 There are certain nonunion risk factors to consider before opting out of surgery.
 These include but are not limited to age greater than 50 years old at the time of injury, displacement of the dens is greater than 6 mm, and if moderate fracture comminution is present.
 It is shown that with an anterior approach to fixation, there are higher success rates of surgical repair.

-This nonsurgical approach carries a lesser risk of nonunion if the patient is younger than 50 years of age at injury, has minimal dens displacement, and no comminution.
+This nonsurgical approach carries a lesser risk of nonunion if the patient is younger than 50 years of age at injury, has minimal dens displacement, and has no comminution.
 This technique can be achieved using a halo vest immobilizer (HVI), which functions to provide an extremely rigid external support for the immobilization of the upper cervical spine, including the atlantoaxial joint.
 It restricts C1-C2 joint flexion by 75%.

 Most of the time, atlantoaxial dislocation or dissociation (AOD) is due to high-energy trauma such as motor vehicle accidents.
 These injuries are affiliated with high mortality rates due to proximity to the brainstem and potential vascular structures.
 There are three types of AOD, and all three are believed to all share the same mechanism of injury of extreme hyperextension followed by lateral flexion.
 It is important to note that the method for detecting an AOD on imaging is to look for the basion-dens distance.
 If greater than 10 mm, this is highly likely of an atlantoaxial dissociation.